echarlesgrasby/seasug-2026-paper/README.md

 ### Dr. Maria Gingras

 Maria Gingras (PhD 2017, Ecology; Environment Science and Policy, UC Davis) is an experienced economist and electric market analyst.
-She has worked in several disciplines in the wholesale electric market space, including a position as an analyst in the Federal Energy Regulatory Commission (FERC) Office of Enforcement.
+She has a successful track record of generating actionable policy insights through the thoughtful marriage of research, data modeling, and a deep understanding of electric markets.
+She holds subject matter expertise in demand response, energy adequacy, and policy analysis.

 ## "License"